Hoghton Tower: History

-The property is on a hill at the southwesterly tip of the Pendle range.
-The land on which the house stands has been in the possession of the de Hoghton family from at least the 12th century.
-The present building dates from about 1560–65, and was built for the Right Worshipful Thomas de Hoghton (1518–1580), replacing an earlier house on or near the same site.
-It has been suggested that the property has links to William Shakespeare through Alexander Hoghton who died in 1581.
+The property is on a hill at the southwesterly end of the Pendle range.
+The estate has been owned by the Hoghton family since at least the 12th century.
+The present building dates from about 1560–65, and was built for Thomas de Hoghton (1518–1580), as a replacement for an earlier house.
+Connections with William Shakespeare through Alexander Hoghton who died in 1581 have been suggested, although this is disputed.